KoanOps/Recs/README.md

-# Resources (Books, Papers, and GitHub repos) for Quantitative Finance
+# Resources for Quantitative Finance

 If you feel anything is missing, please make a pull request.